MAKGAMEROFFICIAL/discord-js-bot-with-slash-commands/README.md

 ### - fun commands using giphy api
 ### - chatbot
 ## chatbot
-'chatbot' command activates chatbot feature in channel where command is rn using Gemini api. (resets on restart)
+`chatbot` command activates chatbot feature in channel where command is rn using Gemini api. (resets on restart)
 ### Fun Commands 🎉
 - 🌟 `hug` - Send a virtual hug.
 - 💋 `kiss` - Blow a kiss.